cicero343/CyberSecBookmarks/README.md

 A curated collection of web browser bookmarks containing useful Cyber Security tools and services.

+N.B.
+This is a work-in-progress and exists mostly for my personal use.
+If this is useful to you, please feel free to use it.

 ## List contents of bookmarks

 To extract a list naming each entry in the `bookmarks.html` file, you can download the file and use the following `grep` command: